ibpsa/project1-boptest/README.md

 Building Optimization Performance Tests

-This repository contains code for the Building Optimization Performance Test framework (BOPTEST) that is being developed as part of the IBPSA Project 1 (https://ibpsa.github.io/project1/).
+This repository contains code for the Building Optimization Performance Test framework (BOPTEST) that is being developed as part of the [IBPSA Project 1](https://ibpsa.github.io/project1/).

+Visit the [BOPTEST Home Page](https://ibpsa.github.io/project1-boptest/) for more information about the project and software suitable for most users.

 ## Structure
 - ``/testcases`` contains test cases, including docs, models, and configuration settings.